Cambodia Pardons Jailed Surrogate Philippine Mothers - UrduPoint

 The Cambodian court ruling had said it had strong evidence showing that the 13 had "the intention... to have babies to sell to a third person in exchange for money, which is an act of human trafficking".

-The court did not give details on what would happen to the babies.
+The court did not give details on what would happen to the babies of the 13 when they were born.

 The Philippine foreign department statement warned "surrogacy is banned in Cambodia and any violation thereof is punishable under Cambodian laws".